Yaron Brook: Career

-Brook became an associate of leading Objectivist intellectuals, such as philosopher Leonard Peikoff, and in 1994, he co-founded Lyceum International, a company that organized Objectivist conferences and offered distance-learning courses.
+Brook became an associate of leading Objectivist intellectuals, such as philosopher Leonard Peikoff.
+In 1994, he co-founded Lyceum International, a company that organized Objectivist conferences and offered distance-learning courses.
 In 2000, he left Santa Clara University to succeed Michael Berliner as President and Executive Director of the Ayn Rand Institute, which was then located in Marina del Rey, California.
 In 2002, ARI relocated to Irvine, California.